 CJ 640 Seminar in Legal Issues in Enforcement (3)

 Current significant issues in enforcement administration will be addressed.
 Emphasis will be placed upon significance to federal, state, and local enforcement administrators, their agencies, and their communities.
-Prerequisite: Graduate status or permission of the instructor for senior level undergraduate.
+Prerequisite: Admitted to MCJ program.

 CJ 645 Comparative Criminal Justice Systems (3)